internetarchive/openlibrary/CONTRIBUTING.md

 # Development

 Whenever working on a new feature/hotfix/refactor, the first step is to make sure a corresponding issue exists.
-We then take this issue number is affix it to the brach name which we will use for development.
+We then take this issue number and affix it to the branch name which we will use for development.

-A branch name consists of the issue number, whether it is a feature/hotfix/refactor, and a human readable slug, e.g:
+A branch name consists of the: issue number, whether it is a feature/hotfix/refactor, and a human readable slug, e.g:

     123/refactor/simplifying-authentication-using-xauthn

-When your code is ready for review, please follow our [Pull Request Template](https://github.com/internetarchive/openlibrary/blob/master/PULL_REQUEST_TEMPLATE.md)
+When your code is ready for review, please follow our [Pull Request Template](https://github.com/internetarchive/openlibrary/blob/master/PULL_REQUEST_TEMPLATE.md) to close the corresponding issue.

 # Pull Requests